-The truth is that the allergens that are released from pets tend to be sticky and remain in the environment long after a pet has left the place, so giving the puppy will not offer a cure day and night.
+The truth is that the allergens released from pets tend to be sticky and remain in the environment long after a pet has left the place, so giving the puppy will not offer a cure day and night.

 Also, since many people allergic to pets also react to other things, it is possible to lower the allergy threshold so that they have less reaction.

-If you can get someone else to dust the house or use other techniques to reduce pollen, that can lower the level of allergen in your personal glass below the threshold of your individual sneeze.
+If you can get someone else to dust the house or use other techniques to reduce pollen, that can lower the level of allergen in your glass below the threshold of your sneeze.

 Tips to reduce allergies to cats

 Wear an old shirt or blouse: to play and hug your pet, and then change clothes and wash your hands and face.
 That flushes the allergens that you otherwise carry with you.

-Create a “pet free zone”: like the bedroom, and do so out of reach of the pet.
+Create a “pet-free zone”: like the bedroom, and do so out of the pet’s reach.
 That gives you eight or more hours a day of reduced exposure.

 Heating: and air conditioning can spread allergens through the house.
 Use a filter material such as cheesecloth to cover the bedroom vents.

 Remove allergen reservoirs: such as rugs and fuzzy shots or pet beds, and point to hardwood surfaces that are easy to clean.
 When you can not get rid of the carpet or hate the idea of getting rid of the pet’s favorite stain, keep it clean by vacuuming frequently.